grossamos/oxos/README.md

-# OXos
+# oxos

 ![oxos demo](./.github/images/oxos.gif)

-OXos is a monolithic kernel that can run tic-tac-toe.
+oxos is a monolithic kernel that can run tic-tac-toe.
-It's process model is static and is based around a batch loader.
+Its process model is static and is based around a batch loader.
-It can only support one process at a time and the order of programms is set before boot.
-OXos has a synchronous interrupt-based Kernel API.
+It can only support one process at a time and the order of programms is set before boot. oxos has a synchronous interrupt-based Kernel API.
-Programms can use kernel functions by interacting with the OXos system library.
+Programms can use kernel functions by interacting with the oxos system library.
 The kernel offers syscalls for GPIO, display and UART.

 ## Getting Started